tkolstee/notes/Python/Callable.md

 ```

 ## Object Factories
-Callable objects can be factories that create and return other objects or values.
+Callable objects can be factories that create and return other objects or values, or even copies of itself.

 ```python
 import collections.abc